GenesisFR/HowToBecomeGoodAtShooters/README.md

 - targets the chest by default
 - you have to ADS with your gun to switch to manual aim, which allows you to land a headshot, which deals more damage
 - doesn't scale with headshot damage

+### Spawn camping

+- definition: attacking mobs while they're still inside (or as soon as they come out) of their spawn closet
+- greatly reduces incoming damage and the time it takes to clear content
+- faster to switch between targets as they're all close to each other
+- mobs can't shoot back while they're still inside their spawn closet
+- only possible with some form of CC (Eclipse, Hunter's Fury, fire grenades)
+- deadly when combined with the firewall shield, a shotgun with Pummel or Negotiator’s Dilemma
+- try to make your way to spawn closets before the current enemy wave is cleared

 ### Status effects
 - AI status effect resistance is based on difficulty, veterancy and skill used